bottlerocketjonny/bottlerocketjonny/README.md

 👋 | Hey everyone!
 I'm Jonny, a Junior Developer based in London, UK.

-☕ | My tech stack is Java based - Spring Boot, Maven, Gradle, Lombok, Mockito, Junit, JPA, JDBC, etc.
+☕ | I specialise in all things Java & Spring!

-💻 | I'm also familiar with Python, C and Ruby as well as frontend languages/frameworks like HTML, CSS, JavaScript and React.js.
+💻 | I also have experience with Python, C, Ruby, HTML, CSS, JavaScript and React.js.

 🚀 | Get in touch with me via my email bottlerocketjonny@protonmail.com or through the links at the top.